Spicy peppadew mead

 Following the general guidelines of no more than two or three standard drinks makes a lot of sense; and an alcohol-free day at least once a week.

-Yet in those with a generally poor lifestyle even one glass of this spicy peppadew mead per day could be detrimental to health.
+Yet for those with a generally poor lifestyle even one glass of this spicy peppadew mead per day could be detrimental to health.

 A "standard" drink is defined as follow.